QuickBooks Blog

 Typically, both the asset and the liability side of the balance sheet are structured based on how current the assets and liabilities are.

-That is, in the case of assets, the most liquid assets such as cash, inventory, etc are recorded first on the top of the new balance sheet.
-Whereas, the least liquid assets like plant and machinery, land and building, etc, are recorded at the bottom.
+That is, in the case of assets, the most liquid assets such as cash, inventory, etc are recorded first on the top of the new balance sheet, while the least liquid assets, like plant and machinery or land and building, are recorded at the bottom.

-Likewise, in the case of liabilities, the short-term liabilities like creditors, short-term loans and advances, etc are recorded at the top of the new balance sheet.
-Whereas, the long-term liabilities including long-term loans and advances are showcased at the bottom.
+In the case of liabilities, the short-term liabilities, like creditors or short-term loans and advances, are recorded at the top of the new balance sheet, while the long-term liabilities including long-term loans and advances are showcased at the bottom.

 Example of a Balance Sheet